 Local food service and consumption refers to the consumption and enjoyment of food, including food related events and eating in both public and private establishments.
-The ability to select, prepare and cook minimally processed food enables people to make healthy food choices, achieve good nutritional value, understand where food comes from and recognize the important role of local food producers in the area.
-The preparation and consumption of food also plays an important role in developing personal and community relationships.
+The ability to select, prepare and cook minimally processed food that comes from our region, enables people to make healthy food choices, achieve good nutritional value, understand where food comes from and recognize the important role of local food producers in the area.
+The preparation and consumption of local food_plays an important role in developing personal and community relationships.